 The Street Indexes tell you on which folio numbers each street appears.
 These are useful if you are searching in a large town.

 Street Numbers (or, more properly, House Numbers) and even Street Names were changed from time to time.
 Stamford (in Lincolnshire) renamed many of its streets, retiring some names, changing others.
 Local councils were required to provide logical street numbering under the Town Improvement Clauses Act 1847 and the Public Health Act 1875.
 This enabled premises to be quickly and easily identified by the Post Office, tradesmen, emergency and other services.
 [John Rouse]

 Added to which, towns have often re-numbered the same street, after new buildings have made the old numbering confusing.
 So when your relative suddenly moves from 10 Aswell Street to 14 Aswell Street, they didn't necessarily have to pack up and go!
 Which also means, when you in all good faith go and photograph today's number 10 as your ancestral home, they may actually have lived in 14.
 [Liz Davies]

 So, the house you find as #5 Wellington Crescent in one census, could be #9 Waterloo Way in the next.
 Same building, different address.

 A census "Stray", in genealogical circles, is someone who was found, let us say, in Basford during the census, but who was born somewhere else.
 Normally, we would use it to define Nottinghamshire-born individuals who are recorded out-of-county, but it may also include those enumerated on ships or overseas.
-For example:

 There is an ambitious project underway to put each 19th century UK census online with free access.
 Although not very far into the project, keep an eye on FreeCen, hosted at Rootsweb.
 They have started with the 1891 census and are looking for volunteer help.